Annapolis

 Photos Transport Hotels Map Weather

-Annapolis is a small charismatic city anchored by a vibrant waterfront, heritage sites, a state capital, the naval academy, a vibrant walkable downtown, and a historic black beach community nearby.
+Annapolis is a small, charismatic city anchored by a vibrant waterfront, heritage sites, a state capital, the Naval Academy, a vibrant walkable downtown, and a historic black beach community nearby.

 History